-The visiting teachers make a one- to three-year commitment to teach in the United States, provided that the school district agrees to rehire them.
+The visiting teachers make a one- to three-year commitment to teach in the United States, if the school district agrees to rehire them.
 Participating districts employ these teachers in accordance with local regulations and policies.
-Teachers are paid according to their experience and certification level.

-Support for the program, teachers, and school districts is provided throughout the three years of the program by Mr. Roberto Garcia, the Embassy of Spain education adviser who is stationed in Chicago.
+Support for teachers and school districts in the program is provided by a Ministry of Education and Culture of Spain adviser who is stationed in Chicago.